RJauslin/PatPilr/README.md

 ### call.D_simple_tag

-**IMPORTANT** : if this function is called in an other manners than by the function **preTreatment**, then the function append the files if it is called several times.
-Hence you should erase your files if your would like to recall the function.
+**IMPORTANT** : sequences will be appended to the output files.
+Hence you should erase your files if your would like to recall the function or be sure that the output file does not exist.

 ``` r
 call.D_simple_tag(fastqPath, # A character string containing the path to the fastq file.
 The extenstion must be .fastq